To become fluent, you must start with a basic Spanish conversation.

 When I first started learning Spanish back in 2014, I knew nothing other than the Spanish basics such as: hola, adios, por favor, gracias.

-As I noted in my tips for learning Spanish faster recently.
-I’d read books but quickly realized how poor my confidence was when I dived into a basic Spanish conversation with locals I met backpacking.
+I started by reading books but I soon realized how poor my confidence was when I dived into a basic Spanish conversation with locals I met on the road.

 Let me show you how you can improve your Spanish by starting with some basic Spanish phrases.